 Find a Template

 When you start writing the eviction notice, follow a standard format.
-Whether you opt to go hard-copy or digital — or both, even — using a template can ensure you don’t miss any essential details.
+Whether you opt to go hard-copy or digital — or both — a template can ensure you don’t miss any essential details.

 Fortunately, you can find templates online for digital eviction notices, and physical templates for paper eviction notices.
-When you find one that works for you, all you need to do is keep it around in case you need to use it again — which, ideally, you won’t.
+When you find one that works, all you need to do is save it in case you must use it again.

 Give Tenants a Clear Reason For the Eviction Notice

 There are plenty of valid reasons to evict a tenant from your property.
-While failing to pay rent is one of the best-known, damaging the property, disturbing other tenants and even using the space for illegal activity can be grounds for eviction.
+While failing to pay rent is one of the best-known, damage, disturbances or illegal activity can be grounds for eviction.

 In your notice, provide renters with your reason for evicting them from the property.
-While it’s possible to rectify some cases — such as late or missing rent payment — others may not have a straightforward solution, and knowing the difference can make the picture clearer.
+While it’s possible to rectify some cases — such as late or missing rent payments — others may not have a straightforward solution.
+Knowing the difference can make the picture clearer.
 The last thing you want is for tenants to feel ignored or misled.

 Include Specifics and Dates

-You’re within your rights as a landlord to evict a tenant who is breaking your rules, but the crucial component of eviction is getting someone to leave the property.
-While expecting them out within a day is usually impossible — and often illegal — giving them too much time can infringe upon your rights, especially if they’re costing you money or behaving dangerously in your space.
+You’re within your rights as a landlord to evict a tenant who is breaking your rules, but the crucial component is getting someone to leave.
+While expecting them out within a day is usually impossible — and often illegal — giving them too much time can infringe upon your rights if they’re costing you money or behaving dangerously in your space.

-Check the laws in your area to ensure you don’t need to follow any specific time limit rules, but 30 days tends to be standard practice.
+Check the laws in your area to ensure there are rules, but 30 days tends to be standard practice.

 Keep a Copy for Your Records

-You never know when you may need to produce a record of eviction, claim something differently on your taxes or even defend yourself legally.
-You may even want to save it as a template to use later if you need to refer back to it.
+You never know when you may need to produce an eviction record, claim something on your taxes or defend yourself legally.
+You may even want to save it as a template if you need to refer to it.
 In any case, keeping a copy of the eviction notice for your records is always a good idea.

 Guide to Writing an Eviction Notice

 Getting someone off your property isn’t the most enjoyable thing you can do as a property owner.
-Still, it’s essential to do sometimes, especially if you have a tenant who isn’t paying rent or is otherwise violating your agreement.
+Still, it’s essential to do sometimes, especially if you have a tenant who is violating your agreement.
 When you have a template and solid reasonings with specific details, you can ensure the eviction goes as smoothly as possible.